DC Universe Online: Anti-Monitor Anniversary Event

 Released in January each year (starting in 2017) to celebrate the game's anniversary, this content focuses on an attack by the Anti-Monitor on the DC Universe.
-Content features an open world area of Metropolis-based around the Science Spire which is under attack from Qwardian invaders from the Anti-Matter universe, a single player challenge set in the Earth-3 Panopticon where players must rescue Alexander Luthor from Johnny Quick, and an 8-player raid where players face off against the Anti-Monitor and his army.
+Content features an open world area of Metropolis-based around the Science Spire which is under attack from invaders from Qward, a single player challenge set in the Earth-3 Panopticon where players must rescue Lex Luthor from Johnny Quick, and an 8-player raid where players face off against the Anti-Monitor and his army.
 Players are rewarded with Qwardian Crowns which can be used to purchase items from the event vendor.

 Love Conquers All

 The February seasonal content is based around Valentine's Day.
 Originally released in 2011 and titled Valentine's Day, the event featured a daily mission for heroes becoming cherubs and a separate one for villains becoming imps which lead to a fight with Aphrodite and rewarded styles, feats and collection items.
 Player reaction to the event was mostly negative, which led to the content being scrapped due to "quality concerns".
 The event reappeared in a limited fashion in 2013, when Daybreak released a single mission that granted players all the feats and styles which were part of the original event.
 2014 also featured the same solo mission, as well as a second mission which rewarded two new t-shirt styles.
 The content made a full return in 2015 under the new title, Love Conquers All, which features several hero and villain missions, as well as a 4-player Alert.
 The event has been updated each year since with new feats, styles, and base items.